-The effectiveness of national OSH systems relies on collaboration among multiple actors, both formal and informal.
+The effectiveness of national OSH systems relies on collaboration among multiple actors.
 Government authorities establish regulations and oversee compliance, but workplace safety and health also depend on the actions of various stakeholders, including employers, employees, occupational safety and health professionals, trade unions, and industry organisations.
 An effective OSH system fosters a culture of well-being and acknowledges that workplace safety extends beyond compliance.